opus1993/pubrepo/content/post/2021-02-05-data-evangelist-part-2/index.en.md

 1. As the hiring manager, hop on a 15 minute call with anyone remotely qualified.
 Have a conversation and collectively decide if they should continue with the process.
 Your bar here should be super low.

-1. Send anyone remotely qualified candidate a take home AND have the take home quantitatively measurable.
+1. Send any remotely qualified candidate a take home AND have the take home quantitatively measurable.

 1. Require colleagues in the interview loop to pre-register interview questions.
 They can come up with their own questions but every candidate needs to get the same question.